JuliaManifolds/Manopt.jl/docs/src/plans/state.md

 Since every subtype of an [`AbstractManoptSolverState`](@ref) directly relate to a solver, the concrete states are documented together with the corresponding [solvers](@ref SolversSection).
-This page documents the general functionality available for every state.
+This page documents the general features available for every state.

-A first example is to access, i.e. obtain or set, the current iterate.
+A first example is to obtain or set, the current iterate.
 This might be useful to continue investigation at the current iterate, or to set up a solver for a next experiment, respectively.

 ```@docs